-- 4.1.1 Consistent with paragraph 12 of the Seventh Schedule to the BO, the HKMA may set prudential limits to prevent Als from taking excessive concentration risks that may be detrimental to the interests of depositors or potential depositors. - 4.1.2 If an AI is, in the opinion of the HKMA, exposed to a significant level of risk concentration that may affect its financial stability, the HKMA may set prudential limits on the AI's exposures to particular counterparties, groups of counterparties, economic or geographical sectors.
-These limits will be determined on a case-by-case basis, having regard to the AI's individual circumstances. - 4.1.3 The HKMA may also direct an AI to take such other measures as it deems necessary to reduce its level of risk concentration.
+- 4.1.1 Consistent with paragraph 12 of the Seventh Schedule to the BO, the HKMA may set prudential limits to prevent Als from taking excessive concentration risks that may be detrimental to the interests of depositors or potential depositors. - 4.1.2 If an AI is, in the opinion of the HKMA, exposed to a significant level of risk concentration that may affect its financial stability, the HKMA may set prudential limits on the Al's exposures to particular counterparties, groups of counterparties, economic or geographical sectors.
+These limits will be determined on a case-by-case basis, having regard to the AI's individual circumstances. - 4.1.3 The HKMA may also direct an Al to take such other measures as it deems necessary to reduce its level of risk concentration.

-4.2 Clustering limit
+Clustering limit

-- 4.2.1 Normally, an AI which has a "clustered" loan portfolio (i.e. a large number of sizeable single exposures) will be subject to a higher level of concentration risk than an AI with a widely diversified loan portfolio. - 4.2.2 In this regard, every locally incorporated AI is expected to set an internal limit in its large exposures and risk concentrations policy (see subsection 5.2 below) to control the aggregate of its non- exempt large exposures, other than exposures to banks10 (including multilateral development banks), on both an unconsolidated and consolidated basis11 (referred to as the clustering limit hereafter).
-This limit, expressed in terms of amount or percentage of an Al's Tier 1 capital, should be approved by its Board of Directors and communicated to the HKMA once it is approved by the Al's Board of Directors.
+4.2.1 Normally, an Al which has a "clustered" loan portfolio (i.e. a large number of sizeable single exposures) will be subject to a higher level of concentration risk than an Al with a widely diversified loan portfolio.

+4.2.2 In this regard, every locally incorporated AI is expected to set an internal limit in its large exposures and risk concentrations policy (see section 5.2 below) to control the aggregate of its non-exempt large exposures, other than exposures to banks 17 (including multilateral development banks), on both an unconsolidated basis (which includes solo basis and solo-consolidated basis)